kaushik0x7d2/VIT_TimeTable-Merger/README.md

 <h3>4)Add as many timetables as you want and exit in the end to get your free slots.</h3>

 <h2>Disclaimer</h2>

-Feel free to fork this tool, but just make sure that you give credits to @kaushik0x7d2.
+<h4>Feel free to fork this tool, but just make sure that you give credits to @kaushik0x7d2.</h4>
-Please add to additional feature ideas to features.txt .
+<h4>Please add to additional feature ideas to features.txt .</h4>